The Mueller Report Is Free To Read, But It's Also A Bestseller

 "We have our typesetters sitting here doing it in a proper typographical way," Gompertz tells NPR.
 "That's a lot easier for people to read when it's set nicely.
 We have a team of nine people that will be proofreading throughout the day and night if that's what it takes."

 The second spot on Amazon's list is occupied by a version of the report published by Scribner in partnership with The Washington Post.
-Their book includes extra content: a list of the major characters, major Justice Department filings, and a timeline.
+Their book includes extra content: a list of the major characters, major Justice Department filings and a timeline.

 "We thought we could provide not just the Mueller report, but a lot of useful and valuable context around it, so that it would be all the more useful to readers," Scribner Vice President and Editor-in-Chief Colin Harrison tells NPR.

 A version of the report published by Melville House was at No. 9 on Amazon's list Friday afternoon.
-That book contains nothing but the report itself.
+That book contains only the report itself.

 "It's our belief that we should respect the reader and give them the report and nothing but the report," Melville House Co-Publisher Dennis Johnson says.